 Art in Bloom is included within Museum admission—$25 for adults and $23 for seniors and students age 18 and older.
 Admission is free for children 17 and under.
-Art in Bloom is presented by the MFA Associates, a group of dedicated volunteers who lead gallery tours and create the Museum’s flower arrangements throughout the year.
-In addition to experiencing the Art in Bloom arrangements on view througout the galleries, MFA visitors can also explore the Museum’s current exhibitions, including Matisse in the Studio (April 9–July 9, 2017) and Botticelli and the Search for the Divine (April 15–July 9, 2017).
-Below are just a few of the highlights from this year’s festival.
+Art in Bloom is presented by the MFA Associates, a group of dedicated volunteers who lead daily gallery tours for visitors and create the Museum’s flower arrangements throughout the year.
+In addition to experiencing the Art in Bloom arrangements on view througout the galleries, MFA visitors can also explore the Museum’s current exhibitions, including M. C. Escher: Infinite Dimensions, Klimt and Schiele: Drawn, (un)expected families), Collecting Stories: Native American Art, Seeking Stillness and Mark Rothko: Reflection.

-Maps of the 50 arrangements are available on Friday evening, giving visitors their first opportunity to discover this year’s art and arrangements.
-Cocktails and dinner at Bravo restaurant (parking is free for dinner guests!) or New American Café cap off an elegant evening at the Museum.
+Maps of the 50 arrangements are available on Friday evening, giving visitors their first opportunity to discover this year’s art-inspired arrangements.
+Cocktails and dinner at Bravo restaurant or New American Café cap off an elegant evening at the Museum.

 The Museum of Fine Arts, Boston (MFA), is recognized for the quality and scope of its collection, representing all cultures and time periods.
 The Museum has more than 140 galleries displaying its encyclopedic collection, which includes Art of the Americas; Art of Europe; Contemporary Art; Art of Asia; Art of Africa and Oceania; Art of the Ancient World; Prints and Drawings; Photography; Textile and Fashion Arts; and Musical Instruments.
 Open seven days a week, the MFA’s hours are Saturday through Tuesday, 10 am–5 pm; and Wednesday through Friday, 10 am–10 pm.
 Admission (which includes one repeat visit within 10 days) is $25 for adults and $23 for seniors and students age 18 and older, and includes entry to all galleries and special exhibitions.
-Admission is free for University Members and individual youths age 17 and younger.
-Wednesday nights after 4 pm admission is by voluntary contribution (suggested donation $25).
-MFA Members are always admitted for free.
+Admission is free for University Members and youths age 17 and younger.
+Wednesday nights after 4 pm admission is by voluntary contribution (suggested donation $25), while five Open Houses offer the opportunity to visit the Museum for free.
 The Museum’s mobile MFA Guide is available at ticket desks and the Sharf Visitor Center for $5, members; $6, non-members; and $4, youths.
 The Museum is closed on New Year’s Day, Patriots’ Day, Independence Day, Thanksgiving, and Christmas.
 The MFA is located on the Avenue of the Arts at 465 Huntington Avenue, Boston, MA 02115.
 For more information, call 617.267.9300, visit mfa.org or follow the MFA on Facebook, Twitter and Instagram.